godalming123/common-assembly/readme.md

           - The size of the function call code is large
         - Always: Tail call optimizations
         - Always: Optimize array math to use SIMD
-        - Always: Switch from using the `call` and `ret` instructons to using `jmp` instructions for functions that are used once
+        - Always: Switch from using the `call` and `ret` instructions to using `jmp` instructions for functions that are used once
       - Is optimized from assembly code alone:
         - Always: If a jump label is never jumped to, and the code above the jump label always goes somewhere else, then the code between the jump label and the next jump label can be removed
         - Always: For arm, optimize `a = b; a += c` into `a = b + c`